nestharus/small-fast-router/docs/project-plan.md

 ## Conclusion

-The small-fast-router project aims to create a high-performance HTTP router by leveraging SIMD operations as a fundamental part of its design.
-By implementing SIMD operations from the beginning and building the router architecture around vector processing, this project will deliver exceptional performance for route matching.
-The implementation plan ensures that SIMD optimization is not an afterthought but a core aspect of the router's design, aligning with the vision outlined in the design document.
+The small-fast-router project aims to create a high-performance HTTP router by leveraging both SIMD operations and optimized byte comparison methods as fundamental parts of its design.
+By implementing an adaptive strategy that selects the optimal matching approach based on node characteristics, this project will deliver exceptional performance for route matching across a wide range of patterns and platforms.

+The implementation plan ensures that performance optimization is not an afterthought but a core aspect of the router's design, with compile-time evaluation and serialization enabling the best possible runtime performance.
+This approach aligns with the vision outlined in the design document, creating a router that outperforms existing solutions through innovative techniques and careful optimization.